marvin-c-offiah/smartmediacenter/README.md

 ## Developer hints

-SmartMediaCenter is really currently being devloped, still working on a first prototype to be uploaded in time!
+SmartMediaCenter is really currently being devloped, still working on a first prototype to be uploaded in due time!

 * Everything will be completely Maven-ized for development (dependencies, plugins).
 * Everything will be as cross-platform as possible by using Java wherever possible.